 At the Center for Inquiry, we believe that evidence-based reasoning, in which humans work together to address common concerns, is critical for modern world civilization.
 Moreover, unlike many other institutions, we maintain that scientific methods and reasoning should be utilized in examining the claims of both pseudoscience and religion.
 We reject mysticism and blind faith.
 No topic should be placed off limits to scrutiny—certainly not fringe science and religion, which have an enormous influence on beliefs and conduct.

 We also maintain that values are properly the subject of study and discussion as much as empirical claims.
 The Center for Inquiry studies and promotes human values based on a naturalistic outlook.
 Ideological doctrine and religious dogma have no more right to dictate our moral norms than they do to influence scientific research.

 The Center for Inquiry supports research, but our mission activities go far beyond sound scholarship.
-The Center for Inquiry, and its affiliates, the Committee for Skeptical Inquiry and the Council for Secular Humanism, also carry out their work through education, publishing, advocacy, and social services.
-The Center for Inquiry has established dozens of regional centers and communities, which provide a means of delivering educational programs and services on a local level and provide a venue for like-minded individuals to meet and share experiences.
+The Center for Inquiry and its programs, the Committee for Skeptical Inquiry and the Council for Secular Humanism, also carry out their work through education, publishing, advocacy, and social services.
+The Center for Inquiry has established regional centers and communities, which provide a means of delivering educational programs and services on a local level and provide a venue for like-minded individuals to meet and share experiences.
 In addition, the Center for Inquiry has affiliates and sponsors programs in many different countries.
 A secular society ultimately should embrace all of humanity, not just selected countries.